 Recipe Ingredients

-- Corn: Use fresh corn on the cob or organic frozen corn kernels.
+- Corn: Use fresh sweet corn on the cob in summer months or frozen corn kernels in winter.

-Chef's Tip: Go organic.
-Conventionally grown soybeans and corn are probably GMO (genetically modified) and best avoided.
-Organic cannot be GMO.
-Red bell peppers are on the Dirty Dozen list for produce with high levels of pesticides, another place I buy only organic.
-For soybeans, the frozen bags are handy to stock in your freezer but you can sometimes find the fresh in produce department.
-The same is true of corn.
+Chef's Tip: Choosing produce.
+Go organic if possible or look for a non-GMO label.
+Conventionally grown soybeans and corn are usually genetically engineered (now called bioengineered).
+Red bell peppers are on the Dirty Dozen list for produce with high levels of pesticides.
+For corn and soybeans or limas, frozen bags are handy to stock in the freezer if fresh is not available.

 Recipe Instructions